caomingkai/Shopify-BundleSales-webApp/README.md

  ### Related File:
    1. index.php  --- render the first page after merchants click the app icon in their admin panel
    1. addBundle.php  --- add new bundle sales
-      + update shopBundle.txt / addedProduct.txt
+      + update shopBundle.txt / shadowToOrigin.txt
       + make REST calls to Shopify server to modify shop.metafield for this shop
       + make REST calls to Shopify server to add **"shadow products"** with sales price
       + update and inject bundle_detect.liquid and other code snippet into assets on Shopify server for this shop